 Dr. Owen is the principal investigator for research on major projects funded by the U.S. Department of Education in communication with the Center for Civic Education, including the James Madison Legacy Project, a nationwide civics program serving teachers and high-need students, the Presidential and Congressional Academies, and the Project Citizen Research Project.
 She was an American Political Science Association Congressional Media Fellow.
 She received the Daniel Roselle Award for outstanding research and contributions to the field of education from the Middle States Council for the Social Studies.
 Her research has been recognized by the American Political Science Association’s Political Education Section.

-Grant Lattanzi is a research associate with CERL and a first year Masters student in Georgetown’s Communication, Culture and Technology (CCT) program, working with CERL to study US voter media consumption habits during the 2020 presidential election.
+Grant Lattanzi is a research associate with CERL and a graduate of Georgetown’s Communication, Culture & Technology master’s program.
 With a background in sociology and theatre, Grant’s research interests relate to stories and storytelling, especially as they relate to selfhood and technologically-mediated interaction.
-In addition to his work with CERL, Grant is a research assistant at Georgetown’s Digital Health and Happiness Lab and he represents CCT on the Graduate Student Government as a senator.

 Prior to attending Georgetown, Grant graduated with honors from Texas Christian University with a BFA in acting and a minor in sociology.
 To read more about his experience and current progress, visit grantlattanzi.com